gitrdm/madios/REFORM_PLAN.md

 ### Status (2025-06-25)
 - All critical run context and summary information is now logged for baseline runs.
+- Logging, baseline, and traceability infrastructure are complete; all staged code and logs are committed and pushed (2025-06-25).
-- Fine-grained trace logging will be expanded during the refactor phase.
+- Fine-grained trace logging will continue during the refactor phase.
+- Baseline log and output comparison infrastructure is in place and documented.

 ---